 Got an energetic bunch of kids to entertain?
 Whether it’s on the weekend or during the school holidays, our list of family days out in Yorkshire will come in very handy indeed…

 From getting back to nature to exploring museums, jumping on theme park rides and delving into an underground cave, you’ll find all manner of fun family days out in Yorkshire.
+It doesn’t matter if it’s the school holidays, a weekend adventure or just a good ol’ day out, the whole gang can have a ball.
 And to make deciding what to do that little bit easier, we’ve rounded up fifty of our favourites – how many can you tick off?

-Family days out in Yorkshire don’t get much better than York Dungeon.
+Family days out in Yorkshire don’t get much better than a trip to The York Dungeon.
 This 75-minute adventure will take you through the city’s gory past, using actors and special effects to make history a whole lot more exciting.
-With 10 different shows covering everything from Guy Fawkes to the Dick Turpin and even the Vikings, the kids are sure to be entertained.
+With 9 different shows covering everything from Guy Fawkes to the highwayman Dick Turpin and even the Vikings, the kids are sure to be entertained with the guts and gore of old York.

 The York Dungeon, 12 Clifford Street, York, North Yorkshire, YO1 9RD.